pmunts/muntsos/README.txt

-    1980's and early 1990's, there was a lot of interest in Modula-2 as a system programming language, a more robust alternative to C. As a student and beginning software engineer, I spent real money on at least three different Modula-2 compilers for DOS.
+    1980's and early 1990's, there was a lot of interest in Modula-2 as a system programming language, a more robust alternative to C. As a student and beginning software engineer, I spent real money on at least three different Modula-2 compilers for MS-DOS.
 Some platform modules and test programs have been moved from libsimpleio to muntsos/examples/modula2/.

 -   13 January 2024 -- Upgraded libcurl to 8.5.0.
 Upgraded libnl to
     3.9.0.
 Took advantage of the opportunity to fix the cross-tool